I just sold my investments and I want to withdraw the money from that sale. Why can’t I withdraw the amount?

 Q. What does ETF stand for?

 ETF stands for Exchange-Traded fund.
-Here is breakdown of that means.
 Exchange-Traded means you can buy and sell ETFs on public stock exchanges like the Nasdaq or the New York Stock Exchange.
 In this context, a fund is a bundle of assets (usually stocks,…20